Who was the Lindbergh baby?

 In 1932, Charles was living a life of fame with his wife, Anne Morrow Lindbergh, and 20-month-old son, Charles Jr, in New Jersey.
 But on the evening of 1 March, Charlie was kidnapped.
-Their nurse, Betty Gow, checked on him during the night and, upon finding the empty cot, alerted the Lindberghs.
-A ransom note was found in the baby’s room demanding $50,000 for his safe return.
+At 7.30pm, their nurse Betty Gow laid the toddler down to sleep in his crib.
+About two hours later, Charles heard a noise he thought sounded like a crate smashing, but thought nothing of it.

-The kidnapping was front-page news, with Charles and Anne receiving many offers of help and sympathy.
+So began one of the most lurid cases in American criminal history.
+The kidnapping was front-page news, with Charles and Anne receiving many offers of help and sympathy, but amid massive publicity, crowds swiftly swarmed to the Lindbergh estate, destroying any chance of finding footprints.
+Amateur detectives, military men and even Chicago mobsters offered their assistance.
 President Hoover declared he would “move Heaven and Earth” to find the child, and even mobster Al Capone sent an offer of assistance from prison.

 An investigation was launched immediately but had little result.
 It was not until a retired New York schoolteacher, Dr John Condon, offered to act as a go-between that it seemed progress was being made.
 Condon met with a man called ‘John’ in a cemetery, who claimed to be holding Charlie and delivered the money – which had risen to $75,000.
 The child was never recovered however.